Medial Axis Aware Learning of Signed Distance Functions: Discussion

 The behaviour of minimizers for $\eps\to 0$ poses some analytical challenges.
 The co-dimension $2$ components of the medial axis are not penalized by the Ambrosio-Tortorelli energy approximating the $(d-1)$-dimensional measure of $J_{\nabla \phi}$ (cf. \cref{fig:Ananas_example}).

 The $\mathcal{L}_\text{exp}$ penalty fosters that minimizers $\phi$ are viscosity solutions, but there is so far no analytical guarantee.

 Surfaces with very complex topology have an even more complex medial axis.
-For the fixed set of parameters used in this paper, the resulting phase field does not approximate the medial axis, leading to a severe mismatch in the SDF, cf. \cref{fig:thingiFail}.
+For the fixed set of parameters used in this paper, the resulting phase field does not approximate the medial axis, leading to a severe mismatch in the SDF that also impacts the proper inside-outside identification, cf. \cref{fig:thingiFail}.
 In fact, our model would require a significantly smaller phase field parameter $\eps$ and larger $\alpha_p$ in $\mathcal{L}_\text{exp}$, and correspondingly an increased network depth and width for an accurate approximation.
 Currently, this still fails to converge.
 Here, an adaptation of the optimization strategy is required.

 We believe that our second-order loss, in combination with the Ambrosio–Tortorelli functional, can be integrated into existing SDF methods to improve both surface reconstruction quality and the accuracy of the signed distance approximation.
 As a proof of concept, we introduce a variation of the two-step first order HeatSDF method, in which the original formulation of the second step loss functional is augmented with an additional higher order phase field regularization term during training, i.e.,